Editor's Note: Updated March 14 to a note the addition of a new feature to Tile's Premium service.

 Replacing the battery on other key finders can sometimes be a challenge, requiring either a separate tool in the case of the Orbit Key Finder or some uncomfortable contortions, as with the otherwise solid TrackR Pixel.
 There's no such complication with either the new Mate or Pro.
 The portion of the back panel covering the battery is clearly marked.
 Press down with your thumb and slide out the case to change the battery.
 Pop the cover back into place, and it remains securely fastened.

 You can't add a replaceable battery without making some design changes, and the new Tiles are noticeably larger than their predecessors to accommodate the new batteries.
-The 1.6 x 1.6 x 0.26-inch Tile Pro is slightly taller and wider and a hair thicker than last year's Tile Style.
+The 1.6 x 1.6 x 0.26-inch Tile Pro is slightly taller and wider and a hair thicker than 2017's Tile Style.
 (The difference with the Tile Sport is much subtler.)
 At 1.37 x 1.37 x 0.24, the new Tile Mate isn't much bigger than its predecessor, though side by side, you'll see a difference.

 MORE: Best Key Finder

 The new models are less resistant to water.
 The Tile Sport and Style could emerge from a dip into water unscathed.
 The new Tile key finders only promise IP X5 water-resistance, meaning they'll withstand a spray of water but not submersion.